-Our website traffic increased because of the exposure that the brand was getting through PPC in particular through Pinterest and Facebook as well as Instagram.
+Symmetri did a phenomenal job with our online presence.
+Our website traffic increased because of the exposure that the brand was getting through PPC in particular through Pinterest and Facebook, as well as Instagram.
 The bounce rate was very high, so it was almost empty traffic because maybe people clicked and realized it maybe wasn’t quite what they were looking for.
 However, the goal was certainly achieved.
 The quantity was there but not quite the quality just yet.
 It really hasn’t been that much time at all from a social media PPC perspective because there is still testing and trying to find the ideal audiences using the platform’s algorithms to find the best people to target.
-The next six months will be the telltale now that we have the tools in place and a much better idea of who to target.
-Symmetri is going to lead that for us most likely.

-In terms of the repositioning, we are still in the infancy stages of it because we launched the new brand in July and the gestation period can be a while with a relationship turning into a sale.
-We have very much enjoyed the process of repositioning ourselves.
-They gave us a lot of options in terms of new brands, logos, fonts, and colors, and it was a great process.
-What we came up with was an effective repositioning.
+In terms of the repositioning, we are still in the infancy stages of it because we launched the new brand in July and the gestation period can be a while.
+We have very much enjoyed the process of repositioning ourselves with Symmetri.
+They gave us a lot of options in terms of new logos, messages, and colors, and it was a great process.
+What we came up with feels like an effective re-positioning thus far.